fae-w/RevitGeminiRAG/README.md

 2. Create a vector database in the `python/revit_db` directory
 3. Use this database for future RAG queries

 The initial generation may take several minutes depending on your model complexity.
+The database files could not be included in this repository due to GitHub's file size limits, so this step must be completed after installation.

+If you encounter any issues during database generation, don't hesitate to ask an LLM like ChatGPT or Claude for assistance.
+They can be particularly helpful in troubleshooting Python-related issues or understanding the RAG system's functionality.

 ## 🚀 Usage